 We further recommend that doctors discontinue the prescribing of anti-inflammatory agents for virtually all cases of back or neck pain, since in 99.9% of patients, there is no inflammatory process demonstrated.
 Analgesic medications are fine, as long as patients understand the many risks, but anti-swelling chemicals are not indicated for herniated discs in any way.

 We hope that this essay helps to clarify what has become a real problem in the understanding of one of the most common of all dorsalgia diagnoses: the herniated disc.
-Sure, the disc may be bulging, but it is not truly swollen or inflamed and should never be treated as such.
+Sure, the disc may be bulging, but it is not truly an inflamed or swollen spinal disc and should never be treated as such.